 AFWC Ladies’ Ride

 Led by the Austin Flyers Women’s Cycling Club.
-Sorry boys, only girls are allowed on this intermediate and friendly 2.5-3 hour ride averaging 15-16mph.
+Sorry boys, only girls are allowed on this intermediate and friendly ride averaging 15-16 mph.
 It’s a great opportunity for ladies who want a good workout, new routes, and new riding partners.

 Violet Crown Mellow Wheeling Ride

 This is one of the oldest group rides in Austin meeting every Sunday morning for over 30 years!
-This ride is a great fit for the intermediate rider on a road bike in good repair who is accustomed to riding in groups.
-This co-ed ride averages 17-18mph for 50-60 miles and is not “no-drop”, it is still a speedy ride.
-Riders for this group should have experience riding in groups and understand the etiquette of group riding, be able to change a tire and address minor mechanical issues.
-Riders should come expecting a challenging road ride and bring the proper equipment.
-Please don’t wear headphones or plan to do ride in your aero bars.
+This is an intermediate ride that averages 17-18 mph for 50-60 miles and is not “no-drop.”
+Riders should have experience riding in groups and understand the etiquette of group riding, be able to change a tire and address minor mechanical issues.
 We typically ride out against the wind and have a tailwind on the way home as nature intended.
-Speaking of nature, expect one “nature break” around 20 miles into the ride, and one store stop around the mid-point of the ride.

 Violet Crown Tuesday & Thursday Rides

 These rides are led by the Violet Crown team, and will depart every Tuesday and Thursday morning at 7:00 am.
-This one-and-a-half to two hour ride averages 16-18 mph.
-Riders for this group should have experience riding in groups and understand the etiquette of group riding, be able to change a tire and address minor mechanical issues.
+Riders should have experience riding in groups, be able to change a tire and address minor mechanical issues.
 Routes will vary from southerly, mostly flat terrain, to northwesterly hilly rides, depending on wind direction and the whims of the ride leader.
 These rides are meant to provide some steady tempo training hours.

 Mid Century Ride

 Looking for a more seasoned ride when the fairways are booked?
 Join us on the Mid Century Ride.
-It’s the new golf.
-This ride is for the AARP crowd, 50 years and over.
+This one is for riders 50 years and older.
 We promise not to card you.
-It’s a no drop, intermediate, coed ride that will cover 30-35 miles at a 14-16 mile average.
-The route will vary each week from hill country rollers to in-town hills.
+It’s a no drop, intermediate, coed ride that will vary each week from hill country rollers to in-town climbers.
 There will be regrouping stops so no rider will be left behind.
-If you looking for more distinguished company at a ride pace that won’t redline your heart rate, meet at the shop at 8:15 and the ride will start at 8:30am.
-Bring a helmet, bike in good working condition, water and nutrition, and flat changing tools.
-Please no headphones.
+Check the web site for schedule.

 The MJ 100k